Jack White: Presentation

+Achievements

+White has enjoyed both critical and commercial success, and is widely credited as one of the key artists in the garage rock revival of the 2000s.
+For his various collaborations and solo work, White has won regional, national and international awards, including twelve Grammy Awards (from a total of 33 nominations).
+Three of his solo albums have reached number one on the Billboard charts.
+Interviewers note the wide breadth of the music styles and eras he draws from for inspiration.

+Rolling Stone ranked him number 70 on its 2010 list of "The 100 Greatest Guitarists of All Time".
+David Fricke's 2011 list ranked him at number 17.
+Nashville mayor Karl Dean awarded White the title of "Nashville Music City Ambassador" in 2011.
+In May 2015, the Music City Walk of Fame announced that it would be honoring White (along with Loretta Lynn) with a medallion at its re-opening in Nashville.
+On February 8, 2017, White was the honoree of the Producers and Engineers Wing of the Recording Academy during the annual Grammy Week celebration for his commitment "to working diligently to ensure that the quality and integrity of recorded music are captured and preserved".
+In 2025, he and Meg White were inducted into the Rock and Roll Hall of Fame.

 Personal life

 White is protective of his privacy and gives few details of his family life, even going as far as to disseminate false information.
 He states that he does not consider his personal life relevant to his art, saying "It's the same thing as asking Michelangelo, 'What kind of shoes do you wear?' ...
 In the end, it doesn't really matter ... the only thing that's going to be left is our records and photos."
-He did not own a cell phone until his wife, Olivia Jean, gave him one for his 50th birthday in 2025.

 His collection of ephemera includes Lead Belly's New York City arrest record, James Brown's Georgia driver's license from the 1980s, and Action Comics 1 featuring the first appearance of Superman from June 1938.
 For $300,000 in January 2015, an online bidder won an auction for Elvis Presley's first recording ever—an acetate of the two cover songs "My Happiness" and "That's When Your Heartaches Begin".
 In its edition of March 6, 2015, Billboard magazine announced the buyer had been White.